CobaltFrostfish/01-HTML-CSS-Code-Refactor/README.md

 * **[Live site](https://cobaltfrostfish.github.io/01-HTML-CSS-Code-Refactor/)**

 ## The project
-This is the homework assignment concluding the first 2 weeks from the boot camp.
+This is the homework assignment concluding the first 2 weeks of the boot camp.
 In this project I am acting as though I was hired by a social media marketing firm to assess and improve a web page that was created by another individual.
 Through code refactoring I was able to assess the HTML and CSS code and determine multiple changes that could be made all while preserving the initial layout and content of the web page.

 ## Technologies applied
 * HTML